Safe Sport

 Please also note that you only need to take ONE Safe Sport course per year.
 After completing all 3 refresher courses above, you will need to take the main 90 minutes NGB1 course again.

-IF YOU HAVE USED SAFE SPORT BEFORE AND HAVE PREVIOUSLY COMPLETED THE 90 MINUTES SAFE SPORT TRAINING COURSE, USE THIS INFORMATION.
+IF YOU HAVE USED SAFESPORT BEFORE AND HAVE PREVIOUSLY COMPLETED THE 90 MINUTES SAFE SPORT TRAINING COURSE, USE THIS INFORMATION.

 1. Go to safesporttrained.org.